dimitrod/space-invaders/README.md

 4. Different player ship designs
 5. More sounds

-## How to compile:
+## How to compile with VSCode:
-1. Use VSCode
+1. Install raylib (https://www.raylib.com/) to default path
 2. Clone repo
-3. Install raylib (https://www.raylib.com/) to default path
 3. Start the main.code-workspace file
 4. Press F5